wombleton/gitlaw-nz/acts/R/Remuneration Authority Act 1977.md

     *   (b) the conditions of service enjoyed by the persons whose remuneration is being determined and those enjoyed by the persons or members of the group of persons whose remuneration and conditions of employment are, in the opinion of the Authority, comparable with those of the persons or members of the group of persons whose remuneration is being determined.

-    Section 18: substituted, on 1 April 1988, by section 7 of the Higher Salaries Commission Amendment Act 1988 (1988 No 24).
+    Section 18: replaced, on 1 April 1988, by section 7 of the Higher Salaries Commission Amendment Act 1988 (1988 No 24).

     Section 18 heading: amended, on 1 April 2003, by [section 3(2)][0] of the Remuneration Authority (Members of Parliament) Amendment Act 2002 (2002 No 54).